buraglio/ipv6-subnet-planner/README.md

 ## Description

-The IPv6 Subnet Planner is nothing more than a simple Python script designed to help network engineers, IT administrators, or zealous hobbiests lan and allocate IPv6 subnets.
+The IPv6 Subnet Planner is nothing more than a simple Python script designed to help network engineers, IT administrators, or zealous hobbiests plan and allocate IPv6 subnets.
 It really just takes an IPv6 prefix as input and generates subnets of a user-specified prefix length.
 This can be useful for visualizing the subnets and for importing them into other things for more effective use.

 ## "Features"